Event Handling

 ];

-We can obtain the specific event name through the second parameter $event_data of the event handling function
+You can obtain the concrete event name via the second parameter $event_data of the event handling function.

 <?php